vijpandaturtle/covid-voice/README.md

 ![preview](imgs/img1.png)
 ![preview2](imgs/img2.png)

-**we are also buliding voice based dialogflow to get the basic inforamtion from a person**
+**We are also building voice based dialogflow skill to get the information from a person**

+### Future Scope
+This project can be extended by including more vital measurements through images such as heart rate, BMI and temperature.
+Both the models used for x-ray and probability prediction need to be fine-tuned.
+We also can introduce new datasets along with database integration and edge case handling.